-Imagine a future where your work contributes to groundbreaking approaches in mental health, where your research and interventions set new standards in the field and where your commitment to psychological well-being creates real impact.
+Imagine a future where your work contributes to groundbreaking approaches in mental health, your research and interventions set new standards in the field, and your commitment to psychological well-being creates a real impact.

 Our program uniquely integrates the scientist-practitioner model, allowing you to choose specialized training in either counseling psychology (focused on older adolescent and adult populations) or school psychology (centered on child and adolescent populations).
 This dual specialization equips graduates to excel in diverse client environments with tailored, expert knowledge.